joshgreifer/mindlife_eda/readme.md

 * Hover the mouse over the individual settings for a brief explanation of them.

 ### Gaze Detection
-* Gaze detection is enabled in this version,  but the app makes no use of gaze information at present. *Warning: Enabling gaze detection impacts the app's performance significantly.*
+* Gaze detection is disabled in this version.

+### Speech detection.
+* Speech detection is enabled in this version.
+Contact me (Josh Greifer) for a password.